 Ablative therapy with surgery or radiation is generally indicated.
 Transsphenoidal resection is preferred, but choices vary at different institutions.
 Stereotactic supervoltage radiation, delivering about 5000 cGy to the pituitary, is used, but GH levels may not fall to normal for several years.
 Treatment with accelerated protons (heavy particle radiation) permits delivery of larger doses of radiation (equivalent to 10,000 cGy) to the pituitary; such therapy poses higher risk of cranial nerve and hypothalamic damage and is available only in a few centers.
 Development of hypopituitarism several years after irradiation is common.
 Because radiation damage is cumulative, proton beam therapy should not be used after conventional γ-irradiation.
 A combined approach with both surgery and radiation therapy is indicated for patients with progressive extrasellar involvement by a pituitary tumor and for patients whose entire tumor cannot be resected, which is often the case.

-Surgical removal of the tumor is likely to have been curative if GH levels after the glucose tolerance test and IGF-1 levels reach normal values.
+Surgical removal of the tumor is likely to have been curative if GH levels measured after a glucose load and IGF-1 levels reach normal values.
 If one or both values are abnormal, further therapy is usually needed.
 If GH excess is poorly controlled, hypertension, heart failure, and a doubling in the death rate occur.
 If GH levels are < 5 ng/mL, however, mortality does not increase.

 In general, drug therapy is indicated if surgery and radiation therapy are contraindicated, if they have not been curative, or if radiation therapy is being given time to work.
-In such instances, a somatostatin analog, octreotide, is given at 0.05 to 0.15 mg sc q 8 to 12 h; it suppresses GH secretion effectively in patients refractory to bromocriptine, surgery, or irradiation.
+In such instances, a somatostatin analog, octreotide, is given at 0.05 to 0.15 mg sc q 8 to 12 h; it suppresses GH secretion effectively.
 Longer-acting somatostatin analogs, such as mannitol-modified release octreotide (octreotide LAR) given 10 to 30 mg IM q 4 to 6 wk and lanreotide given 30 mg IM q 10 to 14 days, are more convenient.
 Bromocriptine mesylate (1.25 to 5 mg po bid) may effectively lower GH levels in a small percentage of patients but is less effective than somatostatin analogs.

 Pegvisomant, a GH receptor blocker, has been shown to reduce the effects of GH and lower IGF-1 levels in people with acromegaly, without apparent increase in pituitary tumor size.
 This drug may find a place in treating patients who are partially or totally unresponsive to somatostatin analogs.